apache/incubator-devlake-website/docs/Overview/Architecture.md

 A typical plugin's dataflow is illustrated below:

 1. The Raw layer stores the API responses from data sources (DevOps tools) in JSON.
 This saves developers' time if the raw data is to be transformed differently later on.
 Please note that communicating with data sources' APIs is usually the most time-consuming step.
 2. The Tool layer extracts raw data from JSONs into a relational schema that's easier to consume by analytical tasks.
-Each DevOps tool would have a schema that's tailored to their data structure, hence the name, the Tool layer.
+Each DevOps tool would have a schema that's tailored to its data structure, hence the name, the Tool layer.
 3. The Domain layer attempts to build a layer of abstraction on top of the Tool layer so that analytics logics can be re-used across different tools.
 For example, GitHub's Pull Request (PR) and GitLab's Merge Request (MR) are similar entities.
 They each have their own table name and schema in the Tool layer, but they're consolidated into a single entity in the Domain layer, so that developers only need to implement metrics like Cycle Time and Code Review Rounds once against the domain layer schema.

 ## Principles